wbcomdesigns/buddypress-activity-filter/readme.txt

 4. The screenshot shows FAQ(s) , corresponds to screenshot-4.(png|jpg|jpeg|gif).

 == Changelog ==

+= 2.1.0 =
+* Fix: Compatibility with BuddyPress 5.1.2
+* Fix: Updated UI for the enabling CPT updates inside the activity.

 = 2.0.1
 * Fix - Compatibility with BuddyPress 4.3.0. #33